Dimm-ddr/loudlyproud/docs/testing-task-3-integration.md

 ## Objective

-Create integration test files that will validate Hugo-generated HTML structure.
-This task only creates files - no building or test execution.
+Create integration test files that validate Hugo-generated HTML structure.
+These tests parse the built `public/` directory to verify pages have required elements.

 ## What You'll Create

 - 4 integration test files
 - Tests for home page, gallery pages, book pages, and DOM interactions
 - Total: 4 new files in `tests/integration/`

-## Important Note

-⚠️ **This task runs in an isolated VM environment**.
-Do NOT run `pnpm build` or `pnpm run test:integration`.
-Only create test files.
-Site building and test execution happen later.

 ## Step 1: Create Integration Directory